 - Muscle weakness or paralysis of the arms or legs

-- CT scan—a type of x-ray that uses computers to make pictures of structures inside the neck and back.
-It can be used to analyze bone injury and to see if the spinal cord is compressed by a collection of blood.
+—to analyze bone injury and to see if the spinal cord is compressed by a collection of blood

 - The severity of the fracture

-- Whether there is spinal cord or nerve injury, with muscle weakness or paralysis
+- Whether there is temporary or permanent spinal cord or nerve injury

 A neck fracture can sometimes result in spinal cord and nerve injury and paralysis.
 This may require major life changes, involving work, family, and social life.
-Extensive rehabilitation may be required, including physical and occupational therapy, and psychological support.
+Extensive rehabilitation may be required, including occupational therapy, psychotherapy, or support groups.